 Class meets Monday through Friday from 7:45 a.m. to 2:15 p.m., while in class.
 Clinical will begin in the 3rd trimester of the program.
 Clinical hours vary based on the site you will be attending.
 Clinical hours are subject to change.
 Clinical is mandatory to complete the program.

 Cost of Training

-For the costs of the Medical Assistant Program, please refer to the expense sheet available on the school website.
+For the costs of the Medical Assisting Program, please refer to the expense sheet available on the school website.
 The costs includes tuition, textbooks, supplies, and tools required for the program.

 NOTE: Uniforms, textbooks and supplies are required for the first day of class.

 FOR MORE INFORMATION CONTACT

 100 White Bridge Road

 Perform administrative and certain clinical duties under the direction of a physician.
 Administrative duties may include scheduling appointments, maintaining medical records, billing, and coding information for insurance purposes.
 Clinical duties may include taking and recording vital signs and medical histories, preparing patients for examination, drawing blood, and administering medications as directed by physician.

 Current job openings per year: 730